renovatebot/renovate/docs/usage/self-hosted-configuration.md

 You can choose any of these settings:

-- `"required"` (default): a repository config file must be present.
+- `"required"` (default): a repository config file must be present
-- `"optional"`: if a config file exists, Renovate will use it when it runs.
+- `"optional"`: if a config file exists, Renovate will use it when it runs
 - `"ignored"`: config files in the repo will be ignored, and have no effect

 This feature is closely related to the `onboarding` config option.